ken-morel/pyoload/README.rst

 pyoload
 ==================================================

-:python:`pyoload` provides an intuitive and easy way to add type and value checking to function arguments and class attributes.
+`pyoload` provides an intuitive and easy way to add type and value checking to function arguments and class attributes.

 --------------------------------------------------
 usage
 --------------------------------------------------

-:python:`pyoload` base provides two simple use functions
+`pyoload` base provides two simple use functions

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-:python:`pyoload.annotate`
+`pyoload.annotate`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:python:`pyoload.annotate` used as a decorator over a simple function it returns a wrapper function which on each call
+`pyoload.annotate` used as a decorator over a simple function it returns a wrapper function which on each call
 - get the function's annotations
-- resolve the annotations if stringified, on error raises a :python:`pyoload.AnnotationResolutionError`
+- resolve the annotations if stringified, on error raises a `pyoload.AnnotationResolutionError`
-- check for matches between the passed arguments and annotations with the recursive :python:`pyoload.typeMatch` function
+- check for matches between the passed arguments and annotations with the recursive `pyoload.typeMatch` function
-- if all matches, then calls the function, else raises a :python:`pyoload.AnnotationError`
+- if all matches, then calls the function, else raises a `pyoload.AnnotationError`
 - if the return annotation specified then returns it else raises an annotation error.